Dr. Charles L. Welch

 His experience in the governmental affairs arena includes serving as a White House intern and on the staffs of U.S. Sen. David Pryor and then-U.S. Rep. Blanche Lincoln.

+He is a member of the American Association of State Colleges and Universities Board of Directors.
 He is a past president of the Arkansas Association of Two-Year Colleges, is a former board member for the Arkansas Sheriffs’ Youth Ranches, and was inducted into the Arkansas Boys State Hall of Fame.
 AY Magazine named Welch as one of the “Powerful Men of 2013”, and in 2005, Arkansas Business selected Welch to “40 Under 40,” which profiled 40 “intriguing business and political leaders under age 40.”
-He also has been active in the communities where he has worked, serving on a variety of local and regional boards and committees.

 Dr. Welch and his wife, Mandy, are the parents of three daughters: Wheatley Grace, Emma Caroline, and Ava Claire.